wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_multiple.md

    </div>
    <div markdown="1" class="ui segment content answer-frame">

-When there are fewer tasks that workers, it is critical to pick the right workers (which the "earliest completion" strategy does very well).
+When there are fewer tasks than workers, it is critical to pick the right workers (which the "earliest completion" strategy does very well).
 But as we add tasks, all workers are used to run the first batch of tasks.
 Then the faster workers will become idle first, and used again.
 So as the number of tasks grows, we would